Tools4everBV/HelloID-Conn-Prov-Target-Iprotect/README.md

 ### Delete Account with Removed Linked AccessKeys
 - Before deleting the Person and Employee, the Delete action first unlinks all linked AccessKeys.
+- By unlinking the AccessKey from the account.
+The connector does not remove unmanaged permissions from the AccessKey, which means, in theory, that the unlinked AccessKey may still contain permissions.
+Keep this in mind when linking a previously used AccessKey to a new account.
 - If there are still unmanaged AccessKeys on the account, the deletion of the Person associated with the account may fail.

 ### Permission Grants and Revokes on AccessKeys
 - KeyGroup permissions are granted or revoked on each linked AccessKey of the IProtect account.
 - If no linked AccessKey is present during the permission granting process, the grant script will result in an error and retry until an AccessKey is linked.
 - The connector does not update newly assigned AccessKeys after the permission has been granted.
-- The best practice should be when a person receive a new AccessKey the granted permissions are copied for a existing Key.
+- The best practice should be when a person receives a new AccessKey the granted permissions are copied for an existing Key.
-- To apply permissions to newly linked AccessKeys with HelloID, you can place the grant script as update script and manually run "Force update permissions in definition."
+- To apply permissions to newly linked AccessKeys with HelloID, you can place the grant script asan update script and manually run "Force update permissions in the definition."

 ### SQL Queries
 - The connector largely consists of SQL queries that are sent to the IProtect endpoints.
 There are some restrictions compared to standard SQL, which can be found in the documentation.